Stellar streams and dark substructure: the diffusion regime: Velocity injection formalism

 We take each subfield $\delta_i(\vx)$ to move with velocity $\vu_i$ sampled from the distribution $f(\vu)$.
 In the continuum limit of this velocity distribution, the summation is therefore replaced by the integral

 The results of Section~\ref{sec:static} may now be applied to each subfield individually using the decomposition in Eq.~(\ref{delta_decomp}) and the result integrated over the velocity distribution using Eq.~(\ref{sum-to-v-integral}).
-We illustrate this process in Section~\ref{sec:v2}.
+We illustrate this process in Appendix~\ref{sec:subfield_demo}.

-We aim to study how correlations between velocity injections depend on the power spectrum $P(k)$ of the substructure density field.
-For this purpose, we assume additionally that all of the density subfields $\delta_i(\vx)$ are independent and have the same power spectrum; that is,
+We aim to study how correlations between velocity injections depend on the power spectrum $P(q)$ of the substructure density field.
+For this purpose, we assume additionally that all of the density subfields $\delta_i(\vx)$ are independent and have the same power spectrum; that is (in Fourier space)

-where $\delta_{ij}$ is the Kronecker delta and $P_i(k)$ is the power spectrum associated with the density subfield $\delta_i(\vx)$.
+where $\delta_{ij}$ is the Kronecker delta, $\ddeltan$ is the three-dimensional Dirac delta function, and $P_N(q)$ is the power spectrum associated with each of the $N$ density subfields $\delta_i(\vx)$.
 It follows that

-where $P(k)$ is the power spectrum associated with the full density field $\delta(\vx)$.
+where $P(q)$ is the power spectrum associated with the full density field $\delta(\vx)$.
 Compared to a completely arbitrary substructure phase-space distribution, we have made two simplifying assumptions: that the density power spectrum of substructure particles moving at velocity $\vu$ is independent of $\vu$, and that the density fields associated with particles moving at different velocities $\vu$ are independent.
 Roughly, these simplifications mean that we neglect internal motion within subhaloes.\footnote{The assumption that particles moving at different velocities have the same power spectrum is similar to, but weaker than, the assumption that the distribution function is separable, i.e. $f(\vx,\vu)=\rho(\vx)f_\mathrm{vel}(\vu)$.
-A separable distribution function (with a nontrivial velocity distribution) cannot support persistent inhomogeneity, however.}
+A separable distribution function (with a non-trivial velocity distribution) cannot support persistent inhomogeneity, however.}